geeksintheweeds/cloud-journey/2. Azure Foundations/README.md

 # Azure Foundations

 ## Overview
-Strong foundations are critical to the long term safety and stability of a building (such as a datacenter) and the cloud is no different.
-This section provides an overview of some of the fundamental concepts that make up the foundations of an organizations Azure Estate.
-This is not meant to replace official documentation, MS Learn trainings or professional services.
-It is simply a high level overview of the concepts and some key best practices obnserved by Azure Cloud Solutions Architects over dozens of customers and several years.
+Establishing a strong foundation is critical to the success of cloud adoption.
+This section provides an overview of the fundamental concepts that make up the foundations of an organization's Azure estate.
+This is not meant to replace official documentation, MS Learn trainings, or professional services.
+It is a high level overview of the concepts and key best practices observed by the authors over years of working with a wide range of customers across many industries.

 ## Sections
 * [EA Portal](#ea-portal)